 Bob Brayman's International Diving Career Institute at Hall's: A well known training facility, Halls has been offering scuba training since 1978.
 You can enter their instructor programs without any previous experience, certification, logged dives or waiting period.
 From their website: "Hall's boasts a 100% graduate placement rate history for every year for the last ten years in a row."

 A more effective way would probably go directly to the source.
-For instance, if you are interested in scuba diving employment on a liveaboard, you are probably better served contacting the liveaboards directly.
+For instance, if you are interested in employment on a liveaboard, you are probably better served contacting the liveaboards directly.
 They will have contact info on their site, possibly job listings, and you can mail your resume to them directly.
 Of course, the best way (as I mention above) is networking.

 The training agencies, such as PADI, sometimes offer job listings available to their certified instructors.